ricber/relocalization_evaluation/README.md

 - statistics.txt: relocalization errors statistics (max, mean, min).
 - gicp_reloc_error.txt [if (G)ICP alignment is used]: relocalization errors after (G)ICP alignment.

+The output files are printed in a format to be directly copied and pasted in a LaTeX table :)

 ### Building instructions
 ```